-We have strong partnerships with over 70 farms located mostly on the same routes as our customers, which allows us to focus on freshness and to be nimble.
-Additionally, to offer a broader selection of foods and to meet more of your needs, we regularly source from a variety of trusted vendors farther afield, including in the Boston market.
+We have strong partnerships with 100+ farmers and food producers located mostly on the same routes as our customers, which allows us to focus on freshness and to be nimble.
+Additionally, to offer a broader selection of foods and to meet more of your needs, we regularly source from a variety of trusted vendors farther afield.

 Appalachian Naturals, Goshen, MA